-FG says Climate Adaptation is Critical to Breaking Conflict Cycle in Fragile States
+FG Calls for Climate Adaptation to Break Conflict Cycle in Fragile States

-The Federal Government has stated that climate adaptation is critical to breaking the conflict cycle in fragile states, noting that its exclusion from peacebuilding strategies could lead to prolonged insecurity.
+The Federal Government has called for the integration of climate adaptation into peacebuilding efforts in fragile states, noting that its exclusion will lead to prolonged insecurity and instability.

-The three-day forum, running from May 5-7, 2026, is co-hosted with the NAP Global Network and has drawn policymakers and experts from Burkina Faso, Cameroon, Central African Republic, Chad, Liberia, Mali, Somalia, and South Sudan to share knowledge on implementing adaptation strategies in fragile settings.
+The three-day forum, running from May 5–7, 2026, co-hosted with the NAP Global Network, brings together policymakers and experts from Burkina Faso, Cameroon, the Central African Republic, Chad, Liberia, Mali, Somalia, and South Sudan to share knowledge on implementing adaptation strategies in fragile settings.

-Usman directly linked insecurity in Nigeria to climate change, citing farmer-herder crises, cattle rustling, and banditry as threats worsened by rising temperatures, erratic rainfall, and environmental degradation.
+Usman linked rising insecurity in Nigeria to climate change, citing farmer-herder conflicts, cattle rustling, and banditry as threats worsened by rising temperatures, erratic rainfall, and environmental degradation.

-The Permanent Secretary stated further that Nigeria’s NAP, supported by the Green Climate Fund, is in its final stage of completion having been validated through a participatory and transparent process.
+He disclosed that Nigeria’s NAP, supported by the Green Climate Fund, is in its final stage following a participatory and transparent validation process.

-He added that a key component was the nationwide Climate Risk and Vulnerability Assessment conducted to identify community vulnerabilities and adaptation options.
+According to him, a key input was the nationwide Climate Risk and Vulnerability Assessment, which identified community vulnerabilities and adaptation options.

-Usman explained that under its updated Nationally Determined Contribution 3.0, Nigeria committed to 47% Green House Gas emissions reduction with international support, while making provisions for adaptation aligned with the NAP.
+Usman noted that under its updated Nationally Determined Contribution 3.0, Nigeria has committed to a 47% reduction in greenhouse gas emissions with international support, while advancing adaptation measures aligned with the NAP.

 Earlier, Director, Department of Climate Change, Dr. (Mrs) Iniobong Abiola-Awe, said extreme weather events and climate variability are already impacting key sectors, infrastructure, and biodiversity in Nigeria, with effects _“projected to become even more severe under future climate change scenarios.”_